The inflammation has many causes ranging from infection to radiation therapy.

 Proctitis, which is becoming increasingly common, has several causes.
 It may result from Crohn disease or ulcerative colitis.
-It can also result from a sexually transmitted disease (such as gonorrhea, syphilis, Chlamydia trachomatis infection, or herpes simplex virus infection), especially among men who have sex with men.
+It can also result from a sexually transmitted disease (such as gonorrhea, syphilis, Chlamydia trachomatis infection, or herpes simplex virus infection), especially among people who engage in anal-receptive intercourse.

 A person whose immune system is impaired is also at increased risk of developing proctitis, particularly from infections by herpes simplex virus or cytomegalovirus.